ccarrero-sf/cortex_agents_summit/README.md

 SELECT * FROM DOCS_CHUNKS_TABLE;
 ```

-As a demo, we are goign to show how CLASSIFY_TEXT Cortex function to classify the document type.
-We have two classes, Bike and Snow, and we pass the document title and the first chunk of the document to the function
+As a demo, we are going to show how CLASSIFY_TEXT Cortex function to classify the document type.
+We have two classes: Bike and Snow, and we will pass the document title and the first chunk of the document to the function

 ```SQL
 CREATE OR REPLACE TEMPORARY TABLE docs_categories AS WITH unique_documents AS (